salman-awan/ud858/README.md

 TASK 1: ADD SESSIONS TO CONFERENCE
 ----------------------------------
-Session model object contains properties for session name, speaker, duration, type of session, date, and start time.
+For this task, two new classes were added named Session (NDB model) and SessionForm (ProtoRPC message).

-Speaker is stored as string.
+The Session class contains properties for session name, speaker, duration, type of session, date, and start time.
+The speaker property is implemented as a string property containing the name of the speaker.
+Moreover, the Session objects all have the respective Conference objects set as their parent in the datastore.

-Session has Conference as parent.
+The SessionForm class contains corresponding properties for all Session class properties.
+It also includes a 'websafeKey' property which contains the web-safe version of the datastore key for that session object.

 TASK 2: SESSION WISHLIST
 ------------------------